wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 To see its HTML, you can press Ctrl+U in your browser or Cmd+Option+U on a Mac (Cmd+U if you are using Firefox).

+## What is Parsing

+In this tutorial, you will learn how to scrape data from the internet and parse it.
+What does parsing mean, though?
+Parsing means taking text and turning it into another format that allows you to extract meaningful information.

+For example, in this tutorial, you will take HTML and feed it into Beautiful Soup.
+Once you've done that, you can look at the data in a variety of different ways.
+For example, you can get all of the links on the page, the text, or the images.

 ## Downloading a Website's HTML

 Alright, it is time to start building our web scraper!
 To start, we will scrape all the data from [www.example.com](http://www.example.com).
 The first thing we need to do is get example.com's HTML.
 You can get a website's HTML by sending an HTTP request.
 There are different HTTP requests to accomplish various tasks, but we will use a GET request to ask a website's server to send us its resources.
 Python has a built-in library called `requests` that lets you easily send an HTTP request.
 Here is how to use the `requests` library to send a GET request and print example.com's HTML.